Nova Scotia: Tourism

-The Nova Scotia tourism industry includes more than 6,500 direct businesses, supporting nearly 40,000 jobs.
-Cruise ships pay regular visits to the province.
-In 2010, the Port of Halifax received 261,000 passengers and Sydney 69,000.
-This industry contributes approximately $1.3 billion annually to the economy.
-A 2008 Nova Scotia tourism campaign included advertising a fictional mobile phone called Pomegranate and establishing website, which after reading about "new phone" redirected to tourism info about region.

-Nova Scotia's tourism industry showcases Nova Scotia's culture, scenery and coastline.
-Nova Scotia has many museums reflecting its ethnic heritage, including the Glooscap Heritage Centre, Grand-Pré National Historic Site, Hector Heritage Quay and the Black Cultural Centre for Nova Scotia.
-Other museums tell the story of its working history, such as the Cape Breton Miners Museum, and the Maritime Museum of the Atlantic.
+In 2024, over 2 million non-residents visited Nova Scotia.
+The majority of visitors are from other parts of Canada, with the largest foreign market being Americans, with over 172,000 visits.
+This industry contributes approximately $3.5 billion annually to the economy.
+Commercial tourism began with the arrival of approximately 300 New England visitors at Annapolis Royal in July 1871.Nova Scotia's tourism industry showcases Nova Scotia's culture, scenery and coastline.
+Nova Scotia has many museums reflecting its history and culture, including the Glooscap Heritage Centre, Grand-Pré National Historic Site, Hector Heritage Quay and the Black Cultural Centre for Nova Scotia.
+Other museums tell the story of its working history, such as the Cape Breton Miners Museum and the Maritime Museum of the Atlantic.

-Nova Scotia is home to several internationally renowned musicians and there are visitor centres in the home towns of Hank Snow, Rita MacNeil, and Anne Murray Centre.
-There are also numerous music and cultural festivals such as the Stan Rogers Folk Festival, Celtic Colours, the Nova Scotia Gaelic Mod, Royal Nova Scotia International Tattoo, the Atlantic Film Festival and the Atlantic Fringe Festival.

-The province has 87 National Historic Sites of Canada, including the Habitation at Port-Royal, the Fortress of Louisbourg and Citadel Hill (Fort George) in Halifax.
-Nova Scotia has two national parks, Kejimkujik and Cape Breton Highlands, and many other protected areas.
-The Bay of Fundy has the highest tidal range in the world, and the iconic Peggys Cove is internationally recognized and receives 600,000-plus visitors a year.
-Old Town Lunenburg is a port town on the South Shore that was declared a UNESCO World Heritage Site.
+The province has 87 National Historic Sites of Canada, including the Habitation at Port-Royal, the Fortress of Louisbourg, Grand-Pré and Citadel Hill (Fort George) in Halifax.
+Fort Anne located in the historic town of Annapolis Royal, dates from 1629 and is Canada's first National Historic Site.
+One of the top destinations, as measured by visitor numbers, is Peggys Cove, receiving more than 600,000 tourists every year.
+Lunenburg, another popular cultural destination, is a port town on the South Shore that was declared a United Nations Educational, Scientific and Cultural Organisation (UNESCO) World Heritage Site.

-Acadian Skies and Mi'kmaq Lands is a starlight reserve in southwestern Nova Scotia.
-It is the first certified UNESCO-Starlight Tourist Destination.
-Starlight tourist destinations are locations that offer conditions for observations of stars which are protected from light pollution.
+Ecotourism plays an important role in Nova Scotia's tourism industry, with the province being home to two national parks of Canada, Kejimkujik National Park and Cape Breton Highlands National Park, as well as one national park reserve: Sable Island National Park Reserve.
+Nova Scotia also hosts many other protected areas at the municipal, provincial, and federal levels that are popular destinations for visitors.